Section 75 of the Consumer Credit Act explained – plus how to claim

 Section 75 credit card purchase protection is a safety net used to ensure you get what you pay for.
 Under Section 75 of the Consumer Credit Act you can claim a refund from your credit card provider if you buy something costing more than £100 and that item doesn’t arrive, turns up faulty or the supplier goes bust.
 This applies even if you have since cancelled your credit card.

-Section 75 credit card purchase protection will only cover you if you have spent more than £100 and up to £30,000.
-But it will still cover you if you have only paid a deposit or part of the full bill on your credit card, as long as the overall cost of the goods was more than £100.
+Section 75 credit card purchase protection will only cover you if the item purchased costs more than £100 and up to £30,000 but it will still cover you if you have only paid a deposit or part of the full cost on your credit card (even if that is as little a 1p), as long as the overall cost of the goods was still more than £100.
 If you bought a new laptop for £300, for example, but only paid a £50 deposit on your credit card and paid the rest in cash, you would still be able to claim back the full £300 if the laptop was faulty or didn’t arrive.
+It means that the minimum payment amount to get Section 75 credit card protection is 1p (and not £100) as long as the item purchased costs more than £100 and up to £30,000.

 What is covered by Section 75 of the Consumer Credit Act?